Marvykalu/udacity-security-analyst-nanodegree/README.md

 # Security Analyst (Udacity Nanodegree)

 A security analyst is responsible for protecting an organization's information, property, and people.
-The primary roles include Prevention, Detection, Recovery from securty challenges.
+The primary roles include prevention, detection, and recovery from securty challenges.

 ## Prevention